ThingSet/thingset.github.io/docs/spec/v0.6/appl_data_structure.md

 ### Units

-Only [SI units](https://en.wikipedia.org/wiki/International_System_of_Units) and derived units (e.g. kWh for energy instead of Ws) are allowed.

 The unit is appended to the data item name using an underscore.

-In order to keep the name very compact, the unit is also used to identify the physical quantity of the value.
-So instead of "rBatteryEnergy_kWh" a short name like "rBat_kWh" is preferred.
+Only [SI units](https://en.wikipedia.org/wiki/International_System_of_Units) and derived units (e.g. kWh for energy instead of Ws) should be used.

 Some special characters have to be replaced according to the following table in order to be compatible with URIs (see [RFC 3986, section 2.3](https://tools.ietf.org/html/rfc3986#section-2.3)):